tranquangdang/WattpadAndroidAppClone/README.md

 # Wattpad Clone

-An android app build with Java and Firebase (Javascript and MySQL for webservice)
+An android app built with Java and Firebase (Javascript and MySQL for webservice)

 Features:
   * Sign up, Log in, Forgot Password